 - Consulting firms

-The U.S. Bureau of Labor Statistics (BLS) estimated that between 2008 and 2018 the employment growth for medical and health services managers was expected to see a 16% growth rate, which is faster than the average of other occupations (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) estimated that between 2018 and 2028 employment of medical and health services managers would grow 18%, which is much faster than the average of other occupations (www.bls.gov).
 As the medical industry grows, so will the necessity for managers to help with business operations, cites the BLS.
-Payscale.com reported in March 2012 that healthcare administrators made a yearly salary that ranged from $30,140 - $108,789, including bonus and other perks.
+Payscale.com reported in March 2020 that most healthcare administrators made a yearly salary that ranged from $34,000 to $103,000, including bonus and other perks.